Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 ERP Cost Analysis for Retail, E-Commerce, and Supply Chain SMBs

-proprietary ERP solutions, including SAP Business One, Oracle NetSuite, and Microsoft Dynamics 365 Business Central, and open source ERP frameworks such as Moqui and Apache OFBiz.
+This guide compares proprietary ERP solutions, including SAP Business One, Oracle NetSuite, and Microsoft Dynamics 365 Business Central, with open source ERP frameworks such as Moqui and Apache OFBiz.
 It focuses on how TCO changes over time, why open source systems are becoming more attractive to SMBs in the US and Europe, and how data engineering expands the value of traditional ERP cost analysis.

 Understanding ERP Total Cost of Ownership